NicolasatHertie/FirstAssignment/README.md

 We did some minor changes to the File Henryjean/Pair-Assignment-1 of Owen and Thierry and created a pull request.

-# Further Informations on the Task
+# Further Informations on the Tasks

 Each pair will create a new public GitHub repository.
 It must be fully documented, including with a descriptive README.md file.
 Your code must be human readable and